Deep eutectic solvent: Natural deep eutectic solvents

-Research
+Chemical research

 Compared to modern ionic liquids based on discrete anions, such as bistriflimide, which share many characteristics but are ionic compounds and not ionic mixtures, DES are cheaper to make and sometimes biodegradable.
 Therefore, DES can be used as safe, efficient, simple, and low–cost solvents.

 To date, there are numerous applications that have been studied for DES.
 By varying the components of the DES and their molar ratios, new DES can be produced.
 For this reason, many new applications are presented in the literature every year.
 Some of the earliest applications of DES were the electrofinishing of metals using DES as electrolytes.
 Organic compounds such as benzoic acid (solubility 0.82 mol/L) have great solubility in DES, and this even includes cellulose.
 For this reason, DES were applied as extraction solvents for such material from their complex matrices.
 DES as extraction solvents in the separation of aromatic hydrocarbons from naphtha was also studied and promising results were published in 2012 and 2013.

 They were also studied for their applicability in the production and purification of biodiesel, and their ability to extract metals for analysis.
 Incorporating microwave heating with deep eutectic solvent can efficiently increase the solubility power of DES and reduce the time required for complete dissolution of biological samples at atmospheric pressure.
 It is noteworthy that proton-conducting DES (e.g. the mixture of imidazolium methanesulfonate and 1H-1,2,4-triazole in a 1:3 mole ratio or the mixture of 1,2,4-triazolium methanesulfonate and 1H-1,2,4-triazole in a 1:3 mole ratio, wherein the Brønsted base may act as the hydrogen bond donor) have also found applications as proton conductors for fuel cells.

+Emulsions

 Owing to their unique composition, DES are promising solvating environments, affecting the structure and self-assembly of solutes.
 For example, the self-assembly of sodium dodecyl sulfate (SDS) in DES has recently been studied, implying DES can form microemulsions different from those in water.
 In another case, the solvation of the polymer polyvinylpyrrolidone (PVP) in DES is distinct from water, whereby the DES appear to be a better solvent for the polymer.
 It has been also shown that depending on state of matter of the solute homogeneous or heterogeneous mixtures are formed.